Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$: 3 Results and discussion

 To quantitatively analyze the observed dynamics, we isolated the non-oscillatory component of the transient reflectivity.
 As shown by the solid blue lines in Fig.\ \blue{2(c)}, this response is accurately described by a bi-exponential decay model: $\Delta R/R$ = $A_1e^{-t/\tau_1}$ + $A_2e^{-t/\tau_2}$ + $C$.
 Here, $A_i$ and $\tau_i$ represent the amplitude and relaxation time of the $i$-th component, while $C$ accounts for long-lifetime processes.
+While phenomenological, this bi-exponential description captures the dominant relaxation timescales consistently across the studied temperature range.
 This fitting was applied to data after the initial $\Delta R/R$ minimum.
-The extracted temperature dependence of amplitudes ($|A_1|$ and $A_2$) and relaxation times ($\tau_1$ and $\tau_2$) are presented in Figs.\ \blue{2(d1)} - \blue{2(e2)}.
+The extracted temperature dependence of amplitudes ($|A_1|$ and $A_2$), relaxation times ($\tau_1$ and $\tau_2$) and $C$ are presented in Figs.\ \blue{2(d)} - \blue{2(f)}.
 Due to the dominance of oscillatory signals at low temperatures, our analysis focuses on $T \geq$ 130 K, a range sufficient as no additional transitions are known below this temperature.

 The temperature evolution of both amplitudes and relaxation times reveals two distinct anomalies, centered around $T_{\rm CDW}$ and $T^*$.
 At high temperatures ($T_{\rm CDW}$), $\tau_1$ slightly decreases with decreasing temperature, consistent with observations in other semimetallic materials like 1$T$-TiTe$_2$ \cite{SXZhu2021}, and WTe$_2$ \cite{YMDai2015}.
-Given its hundreds-of-femtoseconds timescale, $\tau_1$ is primarily attributed to electron-phonon ($e$-$ph$) thermalization, representing the cooling of the hot electronic system through energy transfer to the lattice.
+Given its hundreds-of-femtoseconds timescale, $\tau_1$ can be naturally associated with electron-phonon ($e$-$ph$) thermalization, representing the cooling of the hot electronic system through energy transfer to the lattice.
 Electron-electron ($e$-$e$) scattering, occurring on much faster timescales, is not the dominant process here.
 Following this initial thermalization, quasiparticles near the Fermi level undergo further decay.
 This second component, $\tau_2$, is likely associated with phonon-assisted $e$-$h$ recombination between the conduction (Ti 3$d$) and (folded) valence (Se 4$p$) bands (Fig.\ \blue{1(a)}), a commonly observed process in semimetallic systems \cite{SXZhu2021, YMDai2015}.